On-Page Optimization: The Complete Checklist 2026

 Advanced On-Page Techniques

-Once you have mastered the basics, you can extract even more from your on-page optimization with these advanced techniques.
+Once you've mastered the basics, you can get even more out of your on-page optimization with these advanced techniques.

-Featured snippets (position 0) are the highlighted answer boxes at the top of search results.
-Here is how to optimize for them:
+Featured snippets (position 0) are the highlighted answer boxes at the top of the search results.
+Here's how to optimize for them:

 Schema Markup for On-Page SEO

-Structured data helps Google better understand your page content.
+Structured data helps Google better understand your page's content.
 Important schema types for on-page optimization:

 - Article: For blog articles and guides